iterative/dvc.org/static/docs/commands-reference/add.md

 ```

-Note, DVC files are created.
+Note, DVC files have been created.